magarpratik/news-api/README.md

 ## Summary

-North News API mimics a real world backend service (such as reddit) which stores data in a PSQL database and provides this information to the front end architecture in JSON format.
+North News API is a RESTful API which stores data in a PSQL database and provides this information to the front end architecture in JSON format.

 ## Setting up your project